 9. Flip a gold coin.

 Consider pairing “The Gold Coin,” a tale by Alma Flor Ada about a thief who encounters unexpected kindness from an old healer with “Small Acts Make a Big Difference,” a nonfiction story about kids who find creative ways to make a difference in their communities.

 If you are looking to match your reading unit to the Common Core, these early-elementary pairings are listed along with the specific standards that they meet.

 11. Pair up readers too.

 You can pair reading buddies within your classroom or invite students from a different class or grade to partner with your students for paired read-alouds of fiction and nonfiction texts.
 Here’s some advice on how to start a Reading Buddies Program that pairs older students with your early learners.

 Venn diagrams, QAR charts, graphic organizers and other anchor charts are a great way to help students visualize their learning.
 Here are several ready-to-use graphic organizers for nonfiction, although many work well with both fiction and nonfiction.
 We especially like the one on “Making Text Connections.”
 There is also one on “Comparing Two Passages” (p.
 37) and a “Fact and Opinion Chart” (p.
 45) that works with fiction-nonfiction pairings.

 13. Compare and contrast attributes.

-One of the things students will learn in their early-grade reading classes is to be able to distinguish the differences between fiction and nonfiction.
+One of the things students learn in their early reading classes is to distinguish the differences between fiction and nonfiction.
 Check out this lesson from the American Association of School Librarians (AASL) that covers the concepts and vocabulary of different types of books and other text resources.
 Checkout the anchor chart we found on Pinterest that clearly illustrates some of the attributes of both types of texts.